nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The notifications feature is centered around `Event` instances.
-`Event`s can represent any type of event with a specific date and time.
+`Event` can represent any type of event with a specific date and time.
 This could be a birthday, an upcoming meeting or a deadline.
-`Event`s also encapsulate timings where a reminder should be created.
+`Event` also encapsulates timings where a reminder should be created.

-On startup, `EventFactory#createEvents(model)` is used to generate the `Event` instances from the initial state of the model.
+On startup, `EventFactory#createEvents(model)` is used to generate `Event` instances from the initial state of the model.
 Any future events can be added to the data model as well during runtime.

 Three public methods for `Event` are important for its usage
 * `Event#addMember(Person)` — Adds a `Person` as associated with this event.
 * `Event#addReminder(Duration)` — Sets a reminder for the event one `Duration` before the time of the actual event.
-If `Duration` is set to a day, the reminder will be a day in advance.
+For example, if `Duration` is set to a day, the reminder will be a day in advance.
 * `Event#getNotificationAtTime(LocalDateTime)` — Check if any notifications should be generated based on a specific time, usually the current time should be passed as the parameter.

 Below is the class diagram for the `Event` class and it's interactions with the other classes.